Free product: Construction

-Every reduced word is an alternating product of elements of G and elements of H, e.g.
+Every reduced word is either the empty sequence, contains exactly one element of G or H, or is an alternating sequence of elements of G and elements of H, e.g.

 The free product G ∗ H is the group whose elements are the reduced words in G and H, under the operation of concatenation followed by reduction.

 For example, if G is the infinite cyclic group $\langle x\rangle$, and H is the infinite cyclic group $\langle y\rangle$, then every element of G ∗ H is an alternating product of powers of x with powers of y.
 In this case, G ∗ H is isomorphic to the free group generated by x and y.